 There are two operation sizes:

 Fewer than 3,000 laying hens.
-Operations of this size are exempt from federal Food & Drug Administration egg regulations.
+Operations of this size are exempt from registering with USDA Ag Marketing Service (AMS).

 More than 3,000 laying hens.
-Operations of this size are subject to federal Food & Drug Administration egg regulations.
-Contact the MDA Dairy & Food Inspection Division for more information: 651-201-6027
+Operations of this size are subject to USDA AMS requirements and must register as a Producer/Packer.
+Contact the MDA Dairy & Food Inspection Division for more information: 651-201-6300

 The remainder of this fact sheet deals with flocks of fewer than 3,000 laying hens.